 By adding Recipe data to the recipes on your cooking website, you can get your recipes featured directly in search results.
 What’s more, with the advent of Rich Cards, recipes might even be presented in a stunning new way on mobile featuring great images — if you add them.
 And that’s not all, because you can now send your recipes to Google Home and get Assistant to speak it out loud for you.
 How cool is that?

 TV & Movies

 Movies and TV shows get their own piece of structured data as well.
 Searching for a movie in search engines will yield a rich result with reviews, poster art, cast information, and even the ability to directly order tickets for a showing.
 You can even mark up lists of the best movies ever made or your favorite TV shows.
 What’s more, get your visitors to watch the content directly by adding ViewAction or Watch Action structured data.

 It’s possible to do all kinds of interesting things with video.
-Google, in particular, is working on new ways to get videos in the search results, with AMP for instance.
+Google, in particular, is working on new ways to display videos in the search results, with AMP for instance.
 Google can use your videos in AMP carousels and Top Stories listings.

-Marking up your event listings with the correct Event Schema.org, might lead search engines showing your events directly in the search results.
+Marking up your event listings with the correct Event Schema.org, might lead to search engines showing your events directly in the search results.
 This is a must have if you own a nightclub, a venue or any type of business that regularly puts on events.

 Businesses and organizations